What is a Small or Tiny Home

 Building Value in Small Spaces

-Factory built with floor plans ranging from 300 to 600 sq. ft.
-Destination site expansion room and covered porches are a desirable option, subject to local regulations.
-Designed for set up on a concrete pad with city services, our park model homes can be optionally equipped with assisted grid capabilities.
+Factory-built with floor plan designs from 300 sq. ft. with loft and patio options.
+Destination site expansion with sun rooms and covered porches are a desirable option.
+Designed for setting up on a concrete pad with city services, our Grand Teton homes can be optionally equipped with assisted grid capabilities.

 Blending features from recreational vehicles with log cabins and park model homes, floor plans of 180 to 350 sq. ft. with loft options are possible.
 Towable and off-grid features provide flexible destination choices.